Epigeos-com/Wikidown/README.md

-# Wikidown
+# About
-## Description
 Download wikipedia pages by prefix using a simple console app.
 This app only has one feature, download by prefix, no fancy stuff.

+# Usage
-Run using `sh wikidown.sh`
+`sh wikidown.sh`